image-toolkit

 You open files locally

 When you pick an image, the browser reads it from your device into memory (typically via the File API).
-We do not operate a remote upload queue for those core editor workflows: there is no server-side folder where your private photos wait to be processed.
+We do not run an image upload queue for editing workflows: there is no server-side folder where your photos wait to be processed.

 You choose when to download results.
 Exports land in your downloads folder like any other file you save from the web.